Three Famous Data Breaches of the Past Decade

 Gaining access to some of the most basic and advanced resources in the Internet Age requires consumers to share sensitive information in good faith that companies are following the most up-to-date and rigorous security compliance protocols and are readily informing the public of data breaches as they happen.
 Security breaches can occur across many industries, as demonstrated with the examples above, and companies rely on knowledgeable cybersecurity professionals to identify vulnerabilities as well as the individuals who take advantage of them.

 Learn how you can support companies large and small to address today's biggest security challenges with an MPS in Cybersecurity Management from Tulane School of Professional Advancement.
-Our program is offered completely online and students also have the opportunity to earn graduate certificates in Cyber Defense, Cyber Leadership, IT Strategic Planning, and Technology Architecture to grow their practice in this field of study.
+Our program is offered completely online and students also have the opportunity to earn graduate certificates in Cyber Defense, Cyber Leadership, Cyber Technology Fundamentals, and Data Science & Cloud to grow their practice in this field of study.
 Request more information about our program today to learn how Tulane SoPA can help you further your career as a cybersecurity professional.

 Explore Our Most Recent Public Administration News & Blog Posts